 |The mode-lock indicator on the GUI front panel cannot detect CW breakthrough.
 Keep the oscillator current within the range specified in your product's final test documentation or CoC.|

 Operating the FFC

-This document provides instructions on how to operate the Vescent Photonics FFC-100 when controlled by the Vescent SLICE-FPGA.
+This document provides instructions on how to operate the Vescent Photonics FFC-100 when controlled by the Vescent SLICE-FPGA or SLICE-FPGA-II.

 Absolute Maximum Ratings and Power Input

 Note: Reported specs are under laboratory conditions.
 Performance degradation can occur in deployed operation depending on the environment